Enorya/Phylo-tree_eDNA/README.md

 ## Usage of Location tree script
 > [!CAUTION]
 > This script is not finalised for the moment, please take this into consideration if you wish to use it.

-# To do

-- Idea for a logo: water drop with some DNA strand in it and coming out from it and transforming to a phylogenetic tree